skyoon1109/Solar-plant-cable-routing-optimization/README.md

 ### 💡The detailed description is all described in the pdf file.

 # 🖥️Code files
+code_no_crossing_max8.ipynb : Cross prevention included, and up to 8 connections per box

 # 1️⃣Capacitated K-means for grouping solar panels
 - Capacitated K-means is an extension of traditional K-means clustering algorithm with capacity constraints